 homeless students

-2) Student athletes beyond their first semester as verified by a designated athletics counselor - all continuing students must be in good academic standing; students new to the college must have completed orientation, assessment, and an educational plan.
+2) Student athletes beyond their first semester as verified by a designated athletics counselor and students currently participating in a First Year Experience cohort.
+All continuing students must be in good academic standing; students new to the college must have completed orientation, assessment, and an educational plan.

 3) Continuing students with 76-90 units* who are in good academic standing.